-What costs could be direct charged to grants when using Option 1: How to Calculate Billing Rates Using Modified Base Rate + 10%?
+What costs could be direct charged to grants when using Option 1: How to Calculate Billing Rates Using Modified Base Rate + 15%?

-The 10 percent for facilities and administrative added to the modified base rate under Option 1 is intended to cover facilities and administrative costs.
+The 15 percent for facilities and administrative added to the modified base rate under Option 1 is intended to cover facilities and administrative costs.
 The exceptions are costs in excess of normal facilities costs specific to achieving grant funded outcomes.
+Normal facility costs are general operating and maintenance expenses, such as insurance, rent and utilities.
+Some examples of exceptions are vehicle maintenance, cell phone monthly expenses, or computers where the purchase price is below the organization's capita asset threshold.

-Does Option 1: How to Calculate Billing Rates Using Modified Base Rate + 10% allow for employer contributions to a health savings account?
+Does Option 1: How to Calculate Billing Rates Using Modified Base Rate + 15% allow for employer contributions to a health savings account?